 Notice how serviceA only needed to compile and test

 common, rather than everything.
 This is especially cool for deployments.
 While you get all the benefits of a unified codebase, you can deploy completely separate packages for each service.

 [multiproject] $ dist ... snip ...
 Your application is ready in /Users/andrew/Documents/workspace/multiproject/modules/common/dist/common-master-dc4e606-20130617-151706.zip Your application is ready in /Users/andrew/Documents/workspace/multiproject/dist/multiproject-master-dc4e606-20130617-151706.zip Your application is ready in /Users/andrew/Documents/workspace/multiproject/modules/serviceB/dist/serviceb-master-dc4e606-20130617-151706.zip Your application is ready in /Users/andrew/Documents/workspace/multiproject/modules/serviceA/dist/servicea-master-dc4e606-20130617-151706.zip

 Since each of these are self contained, your deployment manager can push these distributions to their respective application servers.

 As a note, since each deployment will not have all of the classes, the default Play reverse router will not be able to determine URLs cross-service.
 You will likely want to write your own reverse router in a common module.

 Clone the separate multi-project deployment packages git repository on Github to play with this.

-We wrote this post while working on Kifi — tools that help people outsmart information overload together.
+We wrote this post while working on Kifi — Connecting people with knowledge.
 Learn more.